ghc-proposals/ghc-proposals/proposals/0000-cleanup-lexical-structure.md

-The two truly new changes are abandoning an idea of "decimal digit" commented with a ToDo in GHC's `Lexer.x` (there would be ascii digits and the rest) and adding of *Letter Number* category to the `uniDigit` class (Other Number is already there).
+The two truly new changes are abandoning an idea of "decimal digit" commented with a ToDo in GHC's `Lexer.x` (there would be just ascii digits and all others number characaters) and adding of *Letter Number* category to the `uniDigit` class (Other Number is already there).
 In the `graphic` token  GHC already allows Letter Numbers, as that token is parsed manually and not by its Alex rule (this is performance optimization).